Allergists Debate Anticipated FDA Approval Of A Peanut Allergy Drug

 A panel of experts earlier this month recommended that the U.S. Food and Drug Administration approve a new drug for children and teens with peanut allergies.

 The drug, called Palforzia, was developed by California startup Aimmune Therapeutics to be taken daily in a regimen known as oral immunotherapy.
 The therapy involves ingesting small doses of peanut protein, gradually increased over months, to blunt the immune system's overreaction to peanuts.
-When it's effective, patients can become bite-proof — that is, able to withstand small amounts of peanut that would have previously caused possibly dangerous allergic reactions.
+When it's effective, patients can become biteproof — that is, able to withstand small amounts of peanut that would have previously caused possibly dangerous allergic reactions.

 With the FDA's go-ahead, expected by January, Palforzia would become the nation's first approved treatment for food allergies, which now afflict 1 in 13 children.

 Many families and physicians are celebrating.
 But some are also wondering how "new" Aimmune's treatment really is.
-Some 200 of 5,000 board-certified U.S. allergists already offer oral immunotherapy, or OIT, to treat allergies to peanuts and other foods, using peanut flour or other products from retail vendors.
+Some 200 of 5,000 board-certified U.S. allergists already offer oral immunotherapy to treat allergies to peanuts and other foods, using peanut flour or other products from retail vendors.

 The treatment is not a cure, has side effects and doesn't work for everyone.
 Yet over the past decade, more than 7,800 people have received it — and for those who do benefit, the therapy can be life-changing.

 "The stress and anxiety as a result of food allergies is comparable to that of other chronic illnesses," psychologist Linda Herbert of Children's National Health System in Washington, D.C., said at last week's FDA meeting.
-Approval of Palforzia would allow doctors "to provide additional options for our families so we can empower them to make choices, to not feel so out of control when they go about their day to day lives."
+Approval of Palforzia would allow doctors "to provide additional options for our families so we can empower them to make choices, to not feel so out of control when they go about their day-to-day lives."

-Some peanut allergy sufferers are already doing OIT.
+Some peanut allergy sufferers are already doing oral immunotherapy.
 It involves consuming prescribed doses of peanut flour — the main ingredient pre-measured and packaged into Aimmune's colored capsules.
 So, some allergists are asking, what makes this pharmaceutical product any better?

-"They are just packaging up what we already do, in a gold-plated capsule," says Hugh Windom, an allergist in Sarasota, Fl.
-Since 2012, his clinic has administered oral immunotherapy to more than 400 people with allergies to peanut, cashew, walnut, milk, egg and other foods.
-A 1-lb bag of peanut flour costs $6 and provides for more than 100 patients.
+"They are just packaging up what we already do, in a gold-plated capsule," says Hugh Windom, an allergist in Sarasota, Fla.
+Since 2012, Windom's clinic has administered oral immunotherapy to more than 400 people with allergies to peanuts, cashews, walnuts, milk, eggs and other foods.
+A 1-pound bag of peanut flour costs $6 and provides for more than 100 patients.
 "It lasts us all year," Windom says.

 Analysts estimate that one year's supply of Palforzia — pull-apart capsules containing unmodified peanut flour plus several inactive ingredients — would run $4,200 per patient, though Aimmune CEO Jayson Dallas says the company will not set a price until after a potential FDA approval.

-Note: A previous version of this story misspelled the name of Jif peanut butter as Jiff.